 Students will leave the class not only prepared to pass the Aeronautical Knowledge Test, but with a better understanding of safe and professional drone operation.
-A certificate of completion will be awarded following the course.
+An official University of Oklahoma certificate of completion will be awarded following the course.

 The seminar-style class covers history, theory of operations and a basic introduction to drone technology.
-Led by senior flight instructor George Hicks, the 15-hour course consists of pre-read materials, in-class lectures and a practice exam at the end of the course.
+Taught by a team of flight instructors from the OU School of Aviation Studies, the 15-hour course consists of pre-read materials, in-class lectures and a practice exam at the end of the course.
 Students will leave the class not only prepared to pass the Aeronautical Knowledge Test, but with a better understanding of safe and professional drone operation.
-A certificate of completion will be awarded following the course.
+An official University of Oklahoma certificate of completion and CEUs will be awarded following the course.

 - Class size: A maximum of 30 students will be accepted for the course.